adubois/adubois.github.io/_posts/2016-01-17-create-github-blog.md

 Setup Github pages
 ------------------

-[GitHub Pages](https://pages.github.com) allows you to host a website directly from your [Github](https://github.com) repository: "Just edit, push, and your changes are live".
-We wll just add sign between the edit and the push as it is essential that everybody start to sign what they produce so that our integrity and privacy is respected.
+[GitHub Pages] allows you to host a website directly from your [Github]
+repository: "Just edit, push, and your changes are live".
+We will just add `sign` between the edit and the push as it is essential that we start to sign what we produce so that our integrity is respected (assuming that our signing key can be kept secret... but that is another story).

 Assuming your have a `username` Github account, please create via the Github web site a new repository named `username.github.io`

  * Which is Public
  * With a .gitignore for Jekyll

 Setup Git
 ---------

-[Git](https://en.wikipedia.org/wiki/Git_%28software%29) allows you to manage source files and sign your commits.
+[Git] allows you to manage source files and sign your commits.

 Let's first follow the instructions in this previous Howto post:
-[start with Git](/howto/2016/01/16/starting-with-git/), to setup your Git environment.
+[start with Git], to setup your Git environment.

 Create Jekyll site
 ------------------